-EPA prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-The Food and Drug Administration and the Washington Department of Agriculture infants, may be particularly at risk from infections.
+To ensure that tap water is safe to drink, the Washington Department of Health and the infants, may be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/Centers for Disease Control guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1-800-426-4791.